xuankimtran/docs-1/pages/katalon-studio/docs/selenium-testng-junit-migration.md

 > This feature is available from version 7.4.0 onwards.

-Katalon Studio supports executing test cases from Selenium, TestNG, or JUnit projects.
-By migrating test scripts from Selenium and TestNG/JUnit to Katalon Studio, you don't have to start everything from scratch.
-You can reuse your test cases and enjoy Katalon features to execute and maintain them.
+From Katalon Studio version 7.4.0 onwards, you can migrate your test cases from Selenium, TestNG, or JUnit projects to Katalon Studio.

 > If it is not preferable or feasible to migrate your existing JUnit/TestNG test projects to Katalon Studio, we recommend integrating JUnit/TestNG and Katalon Studio test projects with [Katalon TestOps](https://analytics.katalon.com).
 This helps you manage test results from multiple sources from a centralized web UI regardless of the testing frameworks the test cases were written in.

-This section gives instructions on how to migrate your test scripts from a Selenium and TestNG/Junit project to a Katalon project with newly supported features and keywords.
+This article shows you how to migrate your test scripts from a Selenium and TestNG/Junit project to a Katalon project with newly supported features and keywords.
 Also, a sample TestNG project is provided to give you first-hand experience with our newly supported features.

 Katalon Studio only supports:
 * Selenium version **3.x**